Processing entangled photons in high dimensions with a programmable light converter: Results

 \section{Results}

-The concept of synthesizing the quantum state of entangled photons is depicted in fig. \ref{fig:1}a.
-The two-photon entangled state is encoded using $2N$ spatial modes in the so called pixel basis\cite{o2005pixel,valencia2020high}.
-The $N$ upper (lower) modes are labeled as $\ket{1}_A,\cdot \cdot \cdot,\ket{N}_A$ ($\ket{1}_B,\cdot \cdot \cdot,\ket{N}_B$).
+The concept of processing high-dimensional entanglement using an MPLC is depicted in fig. \ref{fig:1}a.
+The two-photon entangled state is encoded using $2N$ spatial modes in the so-called pixel basis\cite{o2005pixel,valencia2020high}.
+The $N$ upper (lower) modes are labeled as $\ket{0}_A,\cdot \cdot \cdot,\ket{N-1}_A$ ($\ket{0}_B,\cdot \cdot \cdot,\ket{N-1}_B$).
 The desired unitary operation is programmed onto the MPLC which transforms the input state accordingly, and the correlations between different output modes are then measured using single photon detectors.

 Experimentally, we generate the spatially entangled input state via spontaneous parametric down conversion (SPDC) by pumping a nonlinear crystal with a pump laser beam (fig. \ref{fig:1}b).
-The MPLC is located at the far-field of the crystal, thus, due to transverse momentum correlations in SPDC, the input quantum state is spatially entangled and is approximately given by $\ket{\psi} = \frac{1}{\sqrt{N}} (\ket{1}_A\ket{1}_B+ \cdot \cdot \cdot +\ket{N}_A\ket{N}_B)$.
+The MPLC is located at the far-field of the crystal, thus, due to transverse momentum correlations in SPDC, the input quantum state is spatially entangled and is given approximately by $\ket{\psi} = \frac{1}{\sqrt{N}} (\ket{0}_A\ket{0}_B+ \cdot \cdot \cdot +\ket{N-1}_A\ket{N-1}_B)$.

+We note that the above quantum state is presented in the Schmidt mode basis, which is highly convenient for entanglement certification\cite{bavaresco2018measurements}.
+For pixel entangled states generated via SPDC, the pixel and Schmidt bases are equivalent under two main conditions, which are fulfilled in our experiment: the defined pixels are separated by more than the width of the pump beam, leading to minimal coincidence crosstalk, and are also within the range of the phase matching condition of the SPDC process\cite{srivastav2021characterising}.
 We experimentally implement a five-plane MPLC by successive reflections of the photons between a phase-only spatial light modulator (SLM) and a mirror.
-The algorithm for finding the required phase masks for a desired unitary transformation is based on the wavefront-matching algorithm\cite{fontaine2019laguerre} (see Methods).
-The output modes of the transformation can be chosen according to the specific application.
-In most of our experiments, Gaussian spots located in an equally spaced column are chosen in order to facilitate coupling to a fiber array.
-In this experiment however, we use two scanning single photon detectors to obtain the quantum correlations between all relevant modes.
-More details regarding the experimental setup are given in the supplementary information.
+The algorithm for finding the required phase masks for a desired unitary transformation is based on the wavefront-matching algorithm\cite{fontaine2019laguerre} (see Appendix B).